Edna Dean Proctor

-Edna Dean Proctor (September 18, 1829 – December 18, 1923) was an American author and poet.
+Edna Dean Proctor (September 18, 1829 – December 18, 1923) was an American writer and poet.
 Although she occasionally wrote short sketches and stories, poetry was her field.
 Proctor was characterized as a master of pathos.
-Her early environment left a vivid impression and was a moulding force in her writing.

-Early in life, Proctor was a writer of poetry, but not until the Civil War —which aroused the patriotic element within her— were her verses known around the country when her national poems sounded like a bugle.
-Her name became dear to loyal soldiers, and her appeals were read beside the camp fires as they were repeated in the New England homes and schools.
-No battle songs did more to sustain the sentiment of patriotism in the soldiery than those of Proctor, which were found in her volume of collected poems.
-"The Stripes and Stars," written in April, 1861; "Compromise," inscribed to Congress, July 4, 1861; "Who's Ready?" written in July, 1862, were really national anthems.
-A volume of her poems was published by Hurd & Houghton in 1867.
+Early in life, Proctor was a writer of poetry, but not until the Civil War —which aroused the patriotic element within her— were her verses known around the country when her national poems became dear to soldiers.
+"The Stripes and Stars," written in April, 1861; "Compromise," inscribed to Congress, July 4, 1861; "Who's Ready?" written in July, 1862, were characterized as national anthems.
+Her battle songs were later published in a volume of collected poems by Hurd & Houghton in 1867.
 A later collection was also published.
-Proctor never hastened the publication of anything she wrote, and being so fortunately situated in life as to be independent of circumstances, she wrote only when inspired to do so, hence the world received her best work.
+Being financially well-off, she wrote only when inspired to do so.

 Early life and education

 Edna Dean Proctor was born September 18, 1829, in Henniker, New Hampshire, her father's family having gone there from Essex County, Massachusetts.
 Of English ancestry, her father, John Proctor, was a native of Manchester, Massachusetts, and a descendant of John Proctor of England, who came to Ipswich, Massachusetts, in 1635, and whose eldest son, John Proctor, of Salem Village, was one of the victims in August 1692 of the Salem witchcraft delusion.
 The Goodhues, the Cogswells, the Appletons, and the Choates, of Essex County, were allied with this family.
 Her mother, Lucinda Gould of Henniker, represented the Goulds who had come from Massachusetts to the newer settlement and the Prescotts and Hiltons of Hampton and Exeter, New Hampshire.
 The Proctor family removed from Manchester to Henniker, and chose their home upon a hill overlooking the Contoocook River valley, the "pine-crowned hill" of her poem, "Contoocook River".
 Her brothers included Francis Proctor, E. Allen Proctor, and John C. Proctor.

 With the exception of less than a year at Mount Holyoke Seminary (1847), her schools were those of her native village and of Concord, New Hampshire.
+Her early environment left a vivid impression and was an attributed force in her writing.
 She was thoroughly educated and trained; she often said that her best education was had in reading with her mother.